Alice Huffard Richards Fund Early Childhood Development Grants

 - Access to local, high quality early educational opportunities

-- Professional development of the local, early child development workforce
+- Professional development of the local, early childhood development workforce

 - Early screening and intervention for preschoolers around problems that could limit educational success (speech, hearing, vision, development, autism and specific learning disabilities)

 - Approaches that prepare parents to effectively support their child’s early learning, develop reading readiness skills and promote early literacy (parent coaching/mentoring, books in the home, etc.)

 - Number of adult scholarship recipients that complete an early child education degree or certificate.

 - Number of preschoolers/families that benefit from early screening/intervention.

 - Number of families our grantees connect to early development opportunities (examples are: to quality childcare, early disability detection, coaching parents how to read with children).

 - Number of children who are provided with books for their homes